Medical

 Surgeries

-Many people with HSP have found relief with the baclofen pump for lower limb spasticity, after using baclofen for an extended time.
-The pump directs a small dose of baclofen directly to the spinal nerves reducing the spasticity and pain.
-There is a trial for the pump in which you can find out if it will work for you in four hours.
+Many people with HSP have found relief with the baclofen pump for lower limb spasticity.
+The pump holds the medicines.
+The catheter is a thin, flexible tube that brings the medication from the pump to the fluid in your spinal canal.
+The pump directs a small dose of baclofen directly to the spinal nerves reducing spasticity and pain.
+There is a trial for the pump in which you can find out if it will work for you within four hours.
 Using the baclofen pump avoids baclofen from crossing the blood/brain barrier so there's no foggy brain.
-The Baclofen Pump can hold more than one medicine at a time, and it can be timed so meds are released as your body needs them.
-This can take time to get the correct medicine doses/times.
+The Baclofen Pump is timed so meds are released as your body needs them.
+There can be an adjustment time to get the correct medicine doses/times.
 The meds need refilling every couple of months and the pump's battery lasts for 6-7 years.

-What medical injections or surgeries have you tried to lessen the severity of HSP symptoms in the trunk and lower body?
-We would also like to know the doctors and San Diego locations where you received treatment, so we can help others learn who to talk to about these options.
+Please tell us: What medical injections or surgeries have you tried to lessen the severity of HSP symptoms in the trunk and lower body?
+How successful was it for you?
+Which doctors did you see, and at which San Diego locations did you receive treatment?
+By sharing your experiences, you could potentially help others with HSP identify possible treatment options and connect with specialists sooner.

 hsp-sandiego@sonic.net